pic

 Pipes

 For operations consisting of multiple intermediate step, pipes constitutes an alternative to let-blocks.
-Unlike let-blocks, they're specifically designed to chain operations together, with each step taking the output of the previous step as its input.
-These steps are separated with the |> keyword.
+Unlike let-blocks, they're specifically designed to chain operations together, with each step receiving the output of the previous one as its input.
+Each individual step in the chain are separated via the |> keyword.

 a = -2